Texas police group puts up billboard warning "enter at your own risk," saying Austin defunded police

 However, Adler says Austin continues to be the safest big city in Texas.
 "I mean you could have a 50% increase in homicides in Austin and you still wouldn't get up to where Fort Worth is, a smaller city than we are," the mayor said.

-In a news conference on Thursday, Abbott will be joined by other state leaders who will sign the pledge against defunding police departments in the state, according to a press release.
-He will also announce a new legislative proposal to protect police funding in communities across Texas.
+In a news conference Thursday, Abbott, a Republican, was joined by other officials who signed the pledge against defunding police departments in the state.

+Texas Democrats issued their own pledge in response to the "Back the Blue" campaign.
+The Democrats' "Texas First Pledge" includes protecting public health by following scientists' recommendations in responding to COVID-19, providing coverage for pre-existing conditions, and supporting small businesses and education.
+The party shared the pledge on Twitter and urged Abbott and Senator John Cornyn, a fellow Republican, to sign it.